 In addition, the malicious code was obfuscated by being password-protected, encrypted, and zipped, which traditional malware scanners deem “unscannable.”
 The hacker took advantage of this success and replicated this VEC several times, wreaking havoc across multiple businesses until antivirus software identified the attack and added the code to its databases six days later.

 In this particular attack, the attack made it to the victim, but did not execute.

-The insurance company had previously deployed Votiro Secure File Gateway for Email, which proactively cleansed the file of any threats before it reached the victim.
+The insurance company had previously deployed Votiro Cloud for Email API, which proactively cleansed the file of any threats before it reached the victim.
 While the mechanisms of threat delivery worked, the actual threat code had been removed in a foolproof process using Votiro’s patented Positive Selection® technology.

 In this case, the employee received the malicious password-protected email and entered the ZIP file’s password into Votiro’s password-protected file portal.
 The portal exists in the same email that contained the ZIP file, so it did not interrupt the employee’s work or require intervention from the security team.

 Votiro’s Positive Selection technology is a revolutionary approach to file security.
 Instead of seeking out and detecting known bad hashes, files, and code—which is never 100% accurate and would have missed this zero-day attack—Votiro only allows the known good content into a network.
 In this VEC, Votiro identified only the known good elements of the file, allowing those elements through to the end-user, leaving behind the malicious code.
 Therefore, the employee received a safe and secure file.
 (A useless file, as there were no promised legal documents inside, but a safe and secure file nonetheless!)